 About the website

 I first started a website back in 2001 – after a trip to Peru, Bolivia and Chile, using an early version of Macromedia Dreamweaver to put it together.
 We still use the website to document our holidays and over time it has grown and evolved.
 So too has the software used to produce sites – Adobe took over Macromedia, Apple provided ‘iWeb’ with their Macs and for many years I used that.
 Then content management systems like WordPress came along which made things much easier.
-The trouble with the evolution of web software is that much of it is not really backward compatible, so when Apple recently stopped supporting iWeb, I was no longer able to maintain or update much of the site.
+The trouble with the evolution of web software is that much of it is not really backward compatible, so when Apple recently stopped supporting iWeb, I was no longer able to maintain or update much of the site, so had to recreate the pages in WordPress.